-Bothell’s Ventec is at center of global push for more ventilators to treat coronavirus patients
+Bothell ventilator maker Ventec ramps up production amid a surge in coronavirus patients

 Lower-cost home ventilators can’t generate the precise air delivery needed to treat potentially fatal coronavirus symptoms while hospitals are reluctant to stockpile higher-cost devices in numbers beyond what’s ordinarily needed.

 About half of the top ICU models used domestically are imported from foreign manufacturers, and some countries — including Germany — have decreed that life-saving equipment be prioritized for their citizens.
-There are fewer than a dozen domestic manufacturers that are largely backlogged with international orders; the U.S. has been slower than other countries at implementing policies for speeding up ventilator production.
+There are fewer than a dozen domestic manufacturers that are largely backlogged with international orders; the United States has been slower than other countries at implementing policies for speeding up ventilator production.

 Trump on Wednesday invoked the wartime Defense Production Act of 1950 to expand production of frontline medical supplies like ventilators and N95 protective hospital masks.
 Defense Secretary Mark Esper said his department also plans to distribute “up to 2,000 operational deployable ventilators for use as needed.’’